honsotuns/Dockerfile/README.md

-# Setting up CI/CD pipeline for my Dockerimage
+# Setting up CI/CD pipeline for my Docker image

 Milestone 7: Setting up the relevant GitHub secrets that contains the credentials required to push to my Dockerhub account